mentpy/mentpy/docs/index.rst

 Welcome to MentPy's documentation
 =================================

-.. admonition:: Note
-   :class: warning

-   MentPy is in its alpha version and is under active development.

 The :obj:`mentpy` library is an open-source Python package for creating and training quantum machine learning (QML) models in the measurement-based quantum computing (MBQC) framework.
 This library contains functions to automatically calculate the causal flow or generalized flow of a graph and tools to analyze the expressivity of the MBQC ansatzes.
+MentPy now includes production-usable MBQC construction tools, NumPy simulators, a JAX tensor-network backend for low-treewidth forced-outcome patterns, chemistry/VQE helpers, circuit interoperability, and optional compiler integrations.
+Public APIs may still evolve as the project grows.

 Features